hrittikhere/workshop-ec2-vscode/lab-1-getting-started/README.md

 ![Remote - SSH: Editing Configuration Files](static/editing-configuration-files-extension.png)

-## Hardware requirements for Extnesion
+## Hardware requirements for Extension

 You can connect to a running SSH server on the following platforms with the extension so make sure you're on supported operating systems: